clairelin20523/dsc288r-yelp-recommender-system/README.md

 By improving the accuracy and efficiency of recommendations, this project aims to drive increased user engagement and retention, ultimately generating more revenue and growth for online platforms.

-# *model_reproducible.ipynb* file
+# Reproduce Results
+Uses the *model_reproducible.ipynb* file in the models folder.
 Predicts likelihood user will review a business and predicts the rating a user will give for a business

 ## Setup Instructions
 _Note:_ This is for compiling the code and running it on a local server.
 Also ran this in Anaconda.